Angelos1/scrambled_strings/README.md

 The program runs through a script.
 It is not a running application.
-Every time we call the command the application starts, print the results and then terminates.
+Every time we call the command the application starts, prints the results and then terminates.

 Run the app on your PC with the following commands:
 ```